wycoconut/Prompts-For-Software-Engineers/README.md

 ### Basic Code Generation (Zero-Shot Prompting)
 ```
 You are an expert [programming language] developer.
-Write a function that [describe the task.
+Write a function that [describe the task].

 Ensure the function is:
 - Well-documented: Add clear comments explaining each step.
 - Optimized for performance: Use efficient data structures and algorithms where applicable.
 - Robust: Handle edge cases such as empty inputs, incorrect data types, and large datasets.